Skip to main content

 License

-The package is the same mod_pagespeed 1.15 build distributed through the direct download links.
-Install it and it optimizes right away, including automatic WebP image optimization via the nginx module — unlicensed installs keep optimizing and add an X-PageSpeed-Warn: unlicensed header.
-Production use requires a commercial license — but the software never locks you out.
-Licenses are sold per site (Business: $99/site/month, with unlimited servers per site), activated from the admin console at /pagespeed_global_admin on your server.
-See /download/ for the full integration matrix (Apache, nginx, IIS, ASP.NET Core).
+The package is the same mod_pagespeed 1.15 build as the direct download links.
+Install it and it optimizes right away, including automatic WebP image optimization via the nginx module.
+Unlicensed installs keep optimizing and add an X-PageSpeed-Warn: unlicensed header — the software never locks you out.
+Production use requires a commercial license, sold per site (see pricing) and activated from the admin console at /pagespeed_global_admin on your server.
+Non-commercial, self-attested production can run on a community license instead.
+First-time setup is covered in the 1.15 getting-started guide; see /download/ for the full integration matrix (Apache, nginx, IIS, ASP.NET Core).